 Bedwetter Pants and Training Pants - turn inside out to expose cotton for laundering.

 Swim Diapers - hand wash in warm water and line dry.
 Do not wrap wet swim diaper in towel.
-Garment may bleed colour.
+Garment may bleed color.

 Breathable Diaper Pail Meshes and Wet Bags - wash in hot water and detergent before use.
-Colour may bleed with blue and red mesh pail bags.
+Color may bleed with blue and red mesh pail bags.